Nach Hause Family History Trip –Germany Poland and Switzerland

 • Almost everything we saw in Falkenberg and learned from my ancestors, AND the KUNZ relatives I met, is because of your work.
 When I told my siblings and father and other KUNZ / MARK relatives about it, none of us could believe what happened on this trip.
 It really is a miracle, and the miracle is because of your work and research.
 So, thank you very much again!

 • I will write a blog post about our trip in the next few days.
-When we left Falkenberg behind us, we went to Poland (former Bunzlau district).
+As we left Falkenberg behind us, we went to Poland (former Bunzlau district).
 We were successful there too; a possible distant relative of mine met us there; we visited and cleaned two old cemeteries and visited villages where my father’s grandmother lived.
+(Here is the Family History tour blog about that part of the trip.)

 • After two days in Poland we went to Freiberg to visit our temple (The Church of Jesus Christ of Latter-day Saints).